 Hi!
-I took photos of all the historic county courthouses (and some others) in Indiana and elsewhere so you didn’t have to.
+I took photos of all the historic county courthouses (and some others) in Indiana and elsewhere in the midwest so you didn’t have to.
 Here are some quick facts about the project.

 The Numbers of Courthousery: